SCAQMD Code took effect on January 1, 2022

 VIM Technologies stands ready to help affected sources navigate the new SCAQMD CEMS Rules requirements.
 VIM’s state-of-the-art DAS is fully equipped to comply with the new monitoring, recordkeeping requirements.
 In addition, VIM’s COMPAS group has over 125 years of combined CEMS and regulatory experience, including specific SCAQMD expertise, that can help with your Monitoring Plan, QA/QC Plan, Reporting & Regulatory Support, CEMS Program Audits, Regulatory Training, and DAHS Tune-ups.

-If the newly adapted (March 5, 2021) SCAQMD CEMS Rules 218.2 and 218.3 impact your facility and you want to learn more, complete the form below to schedule a complimentary consultation.
+If the newly adapted (March 5, 2021) SCAQMD CEMS Rules 218.2 and 218.3 impact your facility and you want to learn more, complete the form below to request a complimentary webinar overview.